valkey-io/valkey-glide/java/DEVELOPER.md

   you may need to restart your machine.
 In particular, this may solve the following problems:
     - Failed to find `cargo` after `rustup`.
     - No Protobuf compiler (protoc) found.
-- If build fails because of rust compiler fails, make sure submodules are updated using `git submodule update`.
-- If protobuf 28.0 or earlier is detected, upgrade to the latest protobuf release.
+- If protobuf 29.0 or earlier is detected, upgrade to the latest protobuf release.

 ## Running Examples App